swiftlang/swift-evolution/proposals/NNNN-swiftpm-proxy-configuration.md

 ### Environment variables only (no config file)

 This was the simplest approach but fails the Xcode use case entirely.
 Environment variables are not available when Xcode invokes SPM, and requiring `launchctl setenv` is a poor user experience.
 A config file is necessary for GUI workflows.
+However, environment variables remain the most natural configuration mechanism for CI systems and command-line usage, which is why the proposal supports both — the config file for reliability across all contexts, and environment variables as a fallback for the common case.

-### Environment variables as an override mechanism
+### Environment variables as the highest-priority override

-We considered supporting standard proxy environment variables (`http_proxy`, `HTTPS_PROXY`, etc.) as a higher-priority override on top of the config file.
-This was rejected to maintain a single, unambiguous configuration surface.
-Having two mechanisms creates confusion: a developer might discover environment variable support first and then struggle to understand why it doesn't work in Xcode, which is the exact class of problem that motivated this proposal.
-CI systems that need per-job proxy configuration can write the config file as a setup step (`swift package config set-proxy ...`), which is equally scriptable and produces consistent behavior across all contexts.
+We considered making environment variables override the config file.
+This was rejected because it creates confusion: a developer might set `proxy.json` explicitly and then be surprised when an inherited environment variable overrides it in some contexts.
+The chosen precedence (file > env > system) ensures that explicit configuration always wins.

 ### Extend `registries.json` with proxy settings